 This OS has proven over the years to be one of (if not) the best NAS software since it’s easy to set up and manage despite a large number of features, so even people that aren’t tech-savvy can create a reliable home server.

-Synology has recently unveiled the DiskStation DS220+ (in June 27th), so let’s have a look if the DS218+ is still worth it in 2020 or if you should consider newer solutions.
+It’s worth mentioning that Synology has recently released the DiskStation DS220+ (in June 27th), so let’s have a look if the Synology DS218+ is still worth it in 2020 or if you should consider newer solutions.

 Design and Build Quality